swcarpentry/shell-novice/04-loop.md

 > ~~~
 >
 > We can enclose a variable name in curly brakcets {} to perform
-> substitutions and thus modify the original variable name.
-For example:
+> substitutions and thus modify the original contents of the variable.
+> In the following example the variable $filename holds the string
+> "NENE01729A.txt" which we can modify with the curly brackets {}.
 >
 > ~~~
 > $ filename="NENE01729A.txt"